aiven/devportal/docs/products/postgresql/concepts/pg-audit-logging.rst

 Why use audit logging
 ---------------------

 There are multiple reasons why you may want to use the audit logging.
-Note the following as benefits of using this feature:
+Note the following benefits of using this feature:

 Data Security
 * Monitor user activities to identify unusual or suspicious behavior